Vambheim/Webutvikling-Prosjekt/README.md

 ### Create your own database

 You are also welcome to use your own database.
-To create the tables you need, please copy the content in `databasesetup.txt`: and run the script in your mysql database.
+To create the tables you need, please copy the content in `databasesetup.txt` and run the script in your mysql database.
 Remeber to change the content in both config.ts-files to match your new database.

 In order to retrive all the recipes from spoonaculars API you also need to change the const retrieveFromApi to true, as shown below.
-This is done in `client/src/index.tsx`:
+This is done in `client/src/index.tsx`

 ```ts
 const retrieveFromApi = true;
 ```

-After you have startet the application for the first time, this const needs to be put to false in order to not retrive the recipes multiple times
+After you have startet the application for the first time, this const needs to be put to false in order to not retrive the recipes multiple times.

 ## Start server